Understanding Different Types of Cremation

 What is human composting?

 Washington was the first state to legalize human composting.
 Vermont, Colorado and Oregon soon followed.
-As of August 2023, California, New York and Nevada had also legalized the practice sometimes called natural organic reduction.
+As of July 2024, 12 states total had legalized the practice sometimes called natural organic reduction.

 An individual or family may choose water cremation or human composting over traditional cremation for a few reasons:

-1. They are seen as gentler than traditional cremation.
+1. They are seen by some as gentler than traditional cremation.

-2. They are seen as more eco-mindful, with a lower carbon footprint.
+2. They are seen by some as more eco-mindful, with a lower carbon footprint.

 3. Some people are afraid of fire.